Why choose to camp in the Simiens?

 Chennek is the last campsite along the main ridge of the Simiens, and is as far as you can get by road.
 Chennek is your best chance to spot the endemic Walia Ibex and Ethiopian Wolf (although the wolf is rarely seen in the Simiens).

 There are two incredible peaks between Gich and Chennek: Imet Gogo and Intateye.
 From Gich, it is a 2-hour hike to Imet Gogo which stands at 3,926m.
-The 360-degree panoramic views from here are extraordinary, and if you look east across the Bwahit Pass, you’ll see Ras Dashen (Africa’ tenth highest peak) in the distance.
+The 360-degree panoramic views from here are extraordinary, and if you look east across the Bwahit Pass, you’ll see Ras Dashen (Africa’s tenth highest peak) in the distance.

-Inateye is a difficult climb involving a relatively steep one hour climb, followed by a more gentle gradient for another hour before reaching the peak at 4,070m.
+Inateye is a difficult trek involving a relatively steep one hour climb, followed by a more gentle gradient for another hour before reaching the peak at 4,070m.
 From the peak at Inateye, it is another 2-3 hour trek onwards to Chennek.

 Inateye and Imet Gogo cannot be explored on the same day, so if you want to hit both these peaks, you’ll need to spend two nights at Gich, which will also give you time to visit the Saha viewpoint (3,785m) and the Kedadit viewpoint (3,760m) after Imet Gogo, and continue to Inateye the following day.